 Munich was a 1 hour 40 minute train ride from Salzburg.
 We rented a car in Munich for the final leg of our trip.

 We went on some wonderful walking tours in Munich.
 All our guides were excellent and we learned a great deal about Munich’s interesting and notorious history.
 We also had the opportunity to attend Oktoberfest and pay our respects at the Dachau Concentration Camp.

 The only time I felt unsafe on our trip was when we went up the tower at St. Peter’s Church.
 It was a disorganized free-for-all!
 First of all, the stairway is so narrow that people can only move in one direction.
 This is pretty typical for old bell towers and wouldn’t have been a problem if there was some crowd control.
 But the church kept on selling tickets and sending more and more people up without having any idea how many were already inside the tower.
 It was so narrow and packed that at the top you couldn’t even move- the crowd just went nowhere.
 When people did start to move, some went clockwise, some went counter-clockwise.
 All I kept thinking was that if there was an emergency, like a fire, it would be compete chaos and we all would die.
 That tower was probably not even built to support that many people stomping up and down all day long.
 Other towers we visited had crowd control/occupancy limits and I think that needs to put into place here, especially during Oktoberfest.

 Read more: A Walk Around Munich- Photo Series

 Drive time from Munich to Fussen, without stops, is approximately 1 hour 50 minutes.

-Misses: We toured both Neuschwanstein and Hohenschwangau castles.
-At each castle, the tour groups were huge!
+We toured both Neuschwanstein and Hohenschwangau castles, and at each the tour groups were huge!
 It really made it difficult to hear the guide and fully take in everything we were seeing.

 Rothenburg ob der Tauber, Germany